nathanstouffer/janus-particles/sim-scripts/README.md

-This directory contains a few executable python files
+This directory contains a few things

+* **jars/** - contains the jars to run the simulation (they take the same type of config file)
 *  **single-sim.py** - Use this script to run a single instance of the agent simulation.
 Initial conditions are hardcoded in the file.
 An output mode flag must be provided directly after the script.
 Use *-p* to put output in *../data/* and *-t* to put output in *../data/tmp/.* (eg *python singlesim.py -p* or *python singlesim.py -t*).
 * **batch-sim.py** - Use this script to run a batch of simulations.
 The initial conditions should be in a csv of the format shown below (including the header line).
 An output mode flag must be provided directly after the script.
 Use *-p* to put output in *../data/* and *-t* to put output in *../data/tmp/.* Provide the relative file path of the csv as the final argument (eg *python batchsim.py -p batch-files/\<FILENAME\>.csv* or *python batchsim.py -t batch-files/\<FILENAME\>.csv*).